spatie/laravel-settings/README.md

 ### Repostitories

 There are two types of repositories included in the package, the `redis` and `database` repository.
-You can create multiple repositories for one type in the `setting.php` config file.
-And each repository can be configured.
+Let's take a closer look at these types.

 #### Database repository